Number 1 in the UK for Medicine (The Complete University Guide 2025)

 When you go to university, you’ll need to consider two main costs – your tuition fees and your living costs (sometimes referred to as maintenance costs).

 Your living costs will include costs related to your studies that are not covered by your tuition fees.
-There are some general study costs that will apply for all students – you can find details of these costs here.
+There are some general study costs that will apply for all students.

 Other additional course costs for Graduate Medicine are detailed below.
 If you have any queries about the costs, please contact the School of Clinical Medicine.